quenio/prology/README.md

-# prology
-Logic Programming in Python
+# Prology: Logic Programming in Python